Who would not want to spend more time riding their bike and less time adjusting and cleaning it?

 But are they just passing novelty, or are belt-drive bikes worth buying?

-Belt drives a nifty idea and great in principle but it can be hard to figure out whether they’re right for you, so let’s take a closer look at their biggest pros and cons.
-If a belt drive does seem right for you, then jump over to this list (coming soon!) of excellent belt-equipped bikes that I would personally want.
+And if a belt drive does seem right for you, then jump over to this list of excellent belt-equipped bikes that I would personally love to have!

 What’s the point of a bicycle belt drive?

 A belt drive replaces the chain with something similar to an automotive timing belt.
 It stretches out incredibly slowly, if at all, so you’ll typically get 20,000 miles or more out of a single belt.